 As a mentor, she centres dialogue that helps mentees to articulate their own artistic parameters and working methods, and, in the process, to clarify a framework of presentation contexts for their practices.

-Elsewhere, Hoetger also moves in several collaborative curatorial research configurations.
-As a founding member of Zone Collective, she works together with cultural practitioner Kirila Cvetkovska on a variety of projects including the 2021 participatory research installation Shadow Zones: Experimental Cinema History in Yugoslavia; or, a Cinema and a History Made and Unmade by Maps, which spanned exhibition, outdoor screening program, and performance-lecture series.
-From 2021-2022 Zone Collective was fellows in the BAK Fellowship for Situated Practice programme where they realised the workshop Zoning Play Complex, and, since then, have begun work towards a new book entitled CINEMA FOR.
-Elsewhere, as a founding member of Disco Comradeship, Hoetger thinks together with art historian Carlos Kong on the relations between film, urban space, club cultures and political conceptions of comradeship under socialist and post-socialist conditions.
+Alongside her institutional work as a curator, Hoetger has also continued to move in several collaborative performance-based research configurations.
+As a founding member of Zone Collective (established 2016), she works together with cultural practitioner Kirila Cvetkovska on a variety of projects, including: the 2021 participatory research exhibition Shadow Zones: Experimental Cinema History in Yugoslavia; or, a Cinema and a History Made and Unmade by Maps, which spanned installation, outdoor screening program, and performance-lecture series; the 2022 performative workshop Zoning Play Complex, which was the culmination of work undertaken as part of 2021-2022 Fellowship for Situated Practice at BAK — basis voor actuele kunst; and the 2024 artists’ book Studies in Character, which brings together documentation from the group’s experiments in storytelling since 2020.
+Elsewhere, as a founding member of Disco Comradeship (established 2019), Hoetger also thinks together with art historian Carlos Kong on the relations between film, urban space, club cultures and political conceptions of comradeship under socialist and post-socialist conditions.
 From 2021–22 Hoetger and Kong co-lead the workshop Archiving Club Cultures at the House of World Cultures (HKW), Berlin resulting in the experimental essay ‘Reassembling East German Nightlife: Scores for Curating from Elusive Archives’ for the 2022 glossary Archives on Show, edited by Beatrice van Bismarck.
 Also in 2022, Hoetger worked with the HKW to realise the program Active Archives, Performing Social Realities in Archival Contexts for the opening of the institution’s exhibition The Whole Live.
 Archives & Imaginaries.
+Following from that programme, she has reflected on the last five years of curatorial work in her new essay, “Active Archives.
+On Performance Curatorial Research and Historiographic Method,” which is forthcoming in the new Routledge Companion to Performance Art in summer 2025.

 Megan Hoetger as a mentor